David Cooper (psychiatrist): Family and The Death of the Family

-Cooper describes how 'during the end of the writing of this book against the family, I went through a profound spiritual and bodily crisis....The people who sat with me and tended to me with immense kindliness and concern during the worst of this crisis were my brother Peter and sister-in-law Carol...a true family'.

-He had earlier described the need to break free from 'one's whole family past...in a way that is more personally effective than a simple aggressive rupture or crude acts of geographical separation'; as well as the kind of false autonomy which occurs when 'people are still very much in the net of the internal family (and often the external family too) and compulsively search for rather less restricting replica family systems'.

-The book may thus be seen as a self-reflexive attempt 'to illustrate the power of the internal family, the family that one can separate from over thousands of miles and yet still remain in its clutches and be strangled by those clutches'.
+Cooper describes how "during the end of the writing of this book against the family, I went through a profound spiritual and bodily crisis. ...The people who sat with me and tended to me with immense kindliness and concern during the worst of this crisis were my brother Peter and sister-in-law Carol ... a true family."
+He had earlier described the need to break free from "one's whole family past ... in a way that is more personally effective than a simple aggressive rupture or crude acts of geographical separation", as well as the kind of false autonomy which occurs when "people are still very much in the net of the internal family (and often the external family too) and compulsively search for rather less restricting replica family systems".
+The book may thus be seen as a self-reflexive attempt "to illustrate the power of the internal family, the family that one can separate from over thousands of miles and yet still remain in its clutches and be strangled by those clutches".

 The Language of Madness

-In 1967, 'David Cooper provided an introduction to Foucault's Madness and Civilization which began "Madness has in our age become some sort of lost truth"' - a statement not atypical of 'a time which posterity now readily regards as half-crazed'.
-Continuing the same line of thought, by the end of the following decade, 'he elevated madness to the status of a liberatory force' in his last publication.
-Here are a few typical utterances from The Language of Madness (Cooper 1980): "Madness is permanent revolution in the life of a person...a deconstitution of oneself with the implicit promise of return to a more fully realized world"'.
+In 1967, Cooper provided an introduction to Michel Foucault's Madness and Civilization, which began "Madness has in our age become some sort of lost truth", a statement not atypical of "a time which posterity now readily regards as half-crazed".
+Continuing the same line of thought, by the end of the following decade, "he elevated madness to the status of a liberatory force", in his last publication.
+Here are a few typical utterances from The Language of Madness (Cooper 1980): "Madness is permanent revolution in the life of a person ... a deconstitution of oneself with the implicit promise of return to a more fully realized world"'.